 Treloweth School’s Pupil Wellbeing Team

-(Mrs Stoddern, Mrs Walpole, Mrs Richards, Mr McCarthy, Mrs Lever)
+(Mrs Stoddern, Mrs Walpole, Mrs Richards and Mr McCarthy)

 At Treloweth School, the happiness and wellbeing of children is at the centre of everything we do.
 Without a good state of wellbeing, children will not thrive in any situation, and more often than not, can be in distress.
 We take great care and pride in the pastoral support we offer to all children and their families.